mozilla-services/frenchies-pubkeys/README.md

 ## When to use

-If you create a tool on an awsbox that someone might need to maintain while you're away, then you can upload the frenchies-pubkeys to that awsbox and relax.
+If you create a tool on an awsbox that someone might need to maintain while you're away, then you can upload the storage-team-pubkeys to that awsbox and relax.

 ## How to update with new keys

-File a Pull-Request to this repository and send an email with the sha384sum of your key at frenchies@mozilla.com
+File a Pull-Request to this repository and send an email with the sha384sum of your key at storage-team@mozilla.com

-Someone will validate the sha384sum and sign your public key with the frenchies GPG key before merging your pull-request.
+Someone will validate the sha384sum and sign your public key with the storage-team GPG key before merging your pull-request.

 We trust github and git because you can't modify the keys without resigning them with the right GPG key.